warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 elements of integer groups are integers, and other groups use other kinds of elements).
 So you'll see references to "point encoding" and "point validation".
-The other thing to know about groups is that there's a second thing called a "Scalar", which is just an integer, limited to a range between 0 and a big prime number (which depends on the group).
+The other thing to know about groups is that there's a second thing called a "Scalar", which is basically just an integer, limited by a big prime number (which depends on the group).
 Sometimes you'll need to deal with group elements, sometimes you'll need to work with scalars.

 Some groups are faster than others, or have smaller elements and scalars, or are more or less secure.